Home › Know More

 Representation Image

-The entire area of the lower Yenisey is sparsely populated, and settlements thrive on permafrost ground with little to no vegetation except moss, lichens and grass in some places.
+The entire lower Yenisey area is sparsely populated, and settlements thrive on permafrost ground with little to no vegetation except moss, lichens, and grass in some places.
 However, the waters of the Bay are home to Beluga Whales.

 The Yenisey Gulf is a part of Russia’s largest nature reserve called the Great Arctic State Nature Reserve.